gopperman/wheaton-campus-map/web/app/themes/map/README.md

 ### Map Locations

 Map locations are implemented as a custom post type, with a mix of custom fields and normal Wordpress fields to define content.
 The Locations post type is registered automatically by the theme.
 You may have to import the custom fields for locations to work properly.
+The code to generate the custom fields is located in lib/fields.php and included in lib/custom.php.
+Custom fields should automatically register themselves.

 ### Location Content
 * Wordpress fields